 Healy has had an extremely successful sailing and coaching career.
 He is in his eighth year as an assistant coach at Yale.
-Since he joined the coaching staff, Yale has won three National Championships, five Ivy Championships and produced over 20 All-Americans.
+Since he joined the coaching staff, Yale has won eight National Championships, five Ivy Championships and produced over 20 All-Americans.

 As a junior Healy was a member of the International 420s world team numerous times as well as the North American and Midwinter champion in his class.
 He is a graduate of St. Mary’s College of Maryland, where he was a three time ICSA All-American.